epkuznetsova/capstone_project_carsales/README.md

 For building Pareto surface I used NSGA-II(non-dominated sorting genetic algorithm).
 Genetic algorithm mimics evolution process.
 Solutions are sorted on a base of their fitness score.
 At each step genetic algorithm simulates the survival generation of the fittest among individuals over consecutive generation for solving a multiobjective problem.
 Each individual represents a point in a search space and a possible solution.
 The survived individuals in the population are then made to go through a process of evolution.

-Epsiolon parameter sets resolution of solutions found.
+Epsilon parameter sets resolution of solutions found.
 For epsilon = 1e-9 (for all three dimentions), there are 133 non-dominated solutions (out of original 3397):

 ![] (./pics/3d1e-9.png)